Spiced Golden Plum Jam Recipe

-Happy day my friends!
-I hope all is well in your world.
-I have a delicious Golden Plum Jam Recipe, spiced with cardamom, cinnamon & ginger for you today.
-Perfect plum jam recipe for canning, morning toast or biscuit – makes a wonderful hostess gift idea.
+I have a delicious Yellow Plum Jam Recipe, spiced with cardamom, cinnamon & ginger, for you today.
+This is the perfect plum jam recipe for canning, morning toast, or biscuit.
+And not for nothing, this jam makes a wonderful hostess gift idea.

-Several years ago I began making and canning jams and preserves and it’s become one of those seasonal traditions for me.
+Several years ago, I began making and canning jams and preserves, and it’s become one of those seasonal traditions for me.
 In the early summer months, it’s blueberry and peach jam.
-In the late summer and fall months, I turn my preserving and canning attentions to apples, pears and plum jam recipes.
+In the late summer and fall months, I turn my preserving and canning attention to apples, pears, and plum jam recipes.

 One of my all-time favorite fruits to make jams and preserves from are golden or yellow plums.
 The brightness of both the color and taste of these fruits make especially lovely preserves.

-While plums are technically a ‘summer’ fruit, the addition of the warm spices of cinnamon, cardamom, and ginger in this golden plum (or yellow plum) jam recipe seem to make it more of a fall preserve, perfect for your toast or biscuit with your cup of coffee or tea on a cool-ish morning.
+While plums are technically a ‘summer’ fruit, the addition of the warm spices of cinnamon, cardamom, and ginger in this yellow plum jam recipe seems to make it more of a fall preserve, perfect for your toast or biscuit with your cup of coffee or tea on a cool-ish morning.

 Pop on over here for a complete discussion on Jam Making Basics.
 This Jam Making Basics post discusses the basic ingredients for all jellied fruit and why they are important, basic equipment, and the differences between Jam, Jelly, Preserves, Conserves, and Marmalade.